 The principal accounting policies applied in the preparation of these financial statements are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.
-Details of the transition to FRS 102 are disclosed in note 9.

 (a) Basis of preparation

 These financial statements are prepared on a going concern basis, under the historical cost convention.